shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ## Part 8: Attach Load Balancer to Auto Scaling Group (ASG)

+In this step, we make the Flask application **highly available and fault-tolerant**:

 ### 1. Create a Target Group (TG)
 1. Go to AWS Console → **EC2 Dashboard**
 2. On the left panel, click **Target Groups** under **Load Balancing**